-Rhodes Scholarships provide for one or two years of post-baccalaureate study at the University of Oxford, with the possibility of a third year for students continuing for a doctorate.
+Rhodes Scholarships provide for two years of post-baccalaureate study at the University of Oxford, with the possibility of a third year for students continuing for a doctorate.
 There are few restrictions as to field of study, but the proposed course must be available at Oxford and applicants must be academically prepared to undertake the course.

 Each Rhodes Scholarship provides direct payment to a scholar’s college of all tuition fees, plus a maintenance stipend paid directly to the scholar.
 The Rhodes Trust also assists scholars in their travel expenses to and from Oxford.
 It also provides access to specialized lectures at Rhodes House at Oxford.

 Rhodes Scholarships are available for citizens of all countries, who maintain a 3.7 GPA or higher (no rounding).
 Please consult the Rhodes website for application guidelines for your specific country.

 For U.S. candidates, you must be U.S. citizens, permanent residents (conditional or temporary residents are not eligible), or DACA (Deferred Action for Childhood Arrivals) status and able to provide proof of status.
 The applicant must be eligible to apply through one of the 50 states, the District of Columbia, or one of the U.S. territories: either in the state or territory where they were legally resident on April 15 in the year of application, or where they will have received at least two years of college training and a bachelor’s degree before October 1 in the year following election.